dahlke/terrasnek/CONTRIBUTING.md

 # Contributing to `terrasnek`

+### Requirements

+To make full usage of all the tools and commands here, you should have installed:

+- `python3`

+All Python requirements are outlined in `pip-reqs.txt`.

+### Overview

 Before contributing to `terrasnek` or publishing to PyPi, there are a few must-dos.

 - Each endpoint must have it's own implementation file, it's own test file, and corresponding doc file.